-- Men's Basketball Coach

 - Volleyball Coach

 - Softball Coach

 - Women's Basketball Coach

 - Men's/Women's Soccer Coach

+- Women's Wrestling Coach

+- Men's Wrestling Coach

 - All Assistant Coaches

 - TRiO Director

 - TRiO Staff

 - Club Advisors

 - Cross Country/Track and Field Assistant Coach

 - TRiO Director

 - TRiO Staff

-ASU Resident Assistants Vice President Student Affairs TSJC CSA responsibilities are reviewed annually and include required disclosure expectations.
-TSJC CSA personnel have a responsibility to notify the campus community about any crimes which pose an ongoing thereat to the community, and, as such, campus security authorities are obligated by law to report crimes to campus security and the Vice President of Student Affairs, Director of Human Resources and the ASU Police Department on the ASU campus.
-Campus Security Authorities are encouraged to immediately contact the Vice President of Student Affairs, Director of Human Resources, or ASU representative with concerns.
-Campus Security Authorities will create incident reports and contact, or facilitate the contact of, local law enforcement as necessary.
+ASU Resident Assistants Vice President Student Affairs

+TSC CSA responsibilities are reviewed annually and include required disclosure expectations.
+TSC CSA personnel have a responsibility to notify the campus community about any crimes which pose an ongoing thereat to the community, and, as such, campus security authorities are obligated by law to report crimes to campus security and the Dean of Retention & Completion of Student Affairs, Director of Human Resources and the ASU Police Department on the ASU campus.
+Campus Security Authorities are encouraged to immediately contact the Dean of Retention & Completion, Director of Human Resources, or ASU representative with concerns.
+Campus Security Authorities create incident reports and contact, or facilitate the contact of, local law enforcement as necessary.